Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP11_Final_Project.md

 Figure: In this study, oligonucleotide microarrays were used to find mRNA expression levels corresponding to 12,600 transcript sequences in 186 lung tumor samples, including 139 adenocarcinomas resected from the lung.
 Hierarchical clustering performed on 203 samples identified several subclasses.

-### Determining Ancestry of New Samples via Clustering (PCA) of Genome
+### Determining Ancestry of New Samples via Clustering (Principal Component Analysis) of Genome

 https://science.sciencemag.org/content/319/5866/1100.full

 Given a cohort of individuals hailing from various ancestries, clustering can be used to determine the ancestry of each person based on their genetic profile.
 The first step is to sequence each person’s genome.
 Then, locations of allelic single nucleotide polymorphisms (SNPs) were determined by comparing each sample genome to the orthologous chimpanzee reference.
 An Identity-by-State (IBS) matrix is calculated using the SNPs of each sample, to quantify the pairwise distance of each sample from every other sample.
 For example, given 938 samples, a 938 by 938 IBS matrix is calculated, where each sample is represented by a single row or column in the matrix, and each row/column represents the pairwise distance of a sample from every other sample.
-Finally, PCA is performed on the IBS matrix.
-Visualization of PCs 1 and 2 show distinct clustering of samples according to ancestry.
+Finally, principal component analysis(PCA), a type of dimensionality reduction/clustering that relies on finding the top eigenvectors that capture the most variance in a data set, is performed on the IBS matrix.
+Each row or column of the IBS matrix represents a single data point.
+Visualization of principal components(PCs) 1 and 2 show distinct clustering of samples according to ancestry.
 For this experiment, a cohort of 938 fully consenting individuals from 51 subpopulations from sub-Saharan Africa, North Africa, Europe, the Middle East, South/Central Asia, East Asia, Oceania, and the Americas was used, and over 650,000 autosomal SNPs were analyzed.
 [3]

 <b>Results:</b>